Classic Motorcycle Build

 If you have an electric-start bike, disconnect the battery.
 You may have to remove the battery and the battery tray to remove the primary cover.

-Now's the time to remove the large primary cover plug, while the cover is still on the motor.
-If you don't have the proper primary cover plug tool, carefully tap it off (CCW) with a hammer and blunt chisel.
+It will be easier to remove the large primary cover plug while the cover is still on the motor.
+If you don't have a ">primary cover plug tool, the side of a wrench usually works.
+Or you can carefully tap it off (counter-clockwise) with a hammer and punch.

 Remove the primary chain cover and gasket.
 Note that some of the bolts are longer than the others, and one of the bolts is thinner than the others.